 Q: How are you making sure you're listening to what will work locally?

 When it comes to parishes, each parish knows best what is and is not working in their own parish and deanery.
 That’s why the first phase of this process happened in deaneries.
 Each parish contributed to a discussion, led by area deans and deanery lay chairs, about how the life and ministry of the Church could be developed in their deanery.
 Those plans were presented to our senior staff and you can see some of the common trends in those plans by reading what happened at our Diocesan Synod in March 2021.
-You can then read what happens from then on here.

 We want this to be a bottom-up, rather than a top-down process, so that we can all share and have faith in the process, as well as the end result.

 Q: Are we changing things because we don’t have enough money?

 We all know that the past year or so has been particularly challenging for our finances and so, yes, we will need to think carefully about how we use the resources we have most effectively.

 However, we are not being led by the financial situation – but by the vision of being thriving Christians and churches, enabled to live, pray and serve in the years ahead.
 As and when we need to make financial decisions, we do so by being led first by this vision.

 That process has already started with the restructuring of our central staff, which aimed to create a team who would be poised and ready to advise and support parishes, schools and chaplaincies in this new context.

 Q: Does it involve cutting back the number of clergy?

 It might.
 But that is not our starting point.
 Our starting point is our vision for what a thriving diocese might look like in the future.
 In order to do this, part of our vision is to free clergy up to live out their calling – and to free them from the many logistical and administrative roles that they often have to carry out in traditional parish ministry.